 Urbana has owned mineral claims in Urban Township, Quebec for a number of years.
 Management monitors the exploration activity in the area on an ongoing basis and may carry out exploration work on its mineral claims if and when it is deemed suitable.
+Urbana has received several enquiries from companies operating in the area but has not yet decided on a partner for further development.
 Urbana holds 44 claims in the area totaling 1,154.4 hectares (2,852.7 acres).
-A report which summarizes both the exploration work and results to date has been completed and will assist in determining next steps.
+A report, which summarizes both the exploration work and results to date has been completed and will assist in determining next steps.

-Urbana has incurred mining expenditures totaling \$1.1M, all of which was incurred prior to 2019.
-These expenditures are recorded as a loss in computing "net realized gain on sale and disposal of investments" in the Interim Financial Statements, in accordance with IFRS 6 "Exploration for and Evaluation of Mineral Resources".
-Management has elected to expense exploration and evaluation costs related to the mineral claims as the property holds no known proven reserves or resources.
+Urbana has incurred mining expenditures totaling \$1.1M, all of which relate to periods prior to 2019.
+These expenditures were recorded in the financial statements of the Corporation as a loss in computing "net realized gain on sale and disposal of investments", in accordance with IFRS 6 "Exploration for and Evaluation of Mineral Resources".
+Management has elected to expense exploration and evaluation costs related to the mineral claims, as the property holds no known proven reserves or resources.
 Although the property has several interesting gold occurrences, there has been no ore body tonnage proven up at this time.
 The property is therefore still highly speculative.
 If ore body type tonnage is proven up in the future, and the determination has been made to move into the development phase, then future expenditures on development will be capitalized and tested for impairment.
 The amount of money laid out on exploration has not been material for Urbana and is expected to continue to be immaterial for the near-term.